 Each student and his or her parent (as well as each employee) must sign the school’s Acceptable Computer Use Agreement before using the school’s computer system.
 View policy here, which includes policy regulation and responsible use acceptance agreements for personnel and students.

-The MLWGS facility was asbestos abated during the renovation.
-A facility containing no building material-incorporated ACM has no regulatory obligations per the Asbestos Hazard Emergency Response Act (AHERA) and the Asbestos School Hazard Abatement Re-authorization Act (ASHARA).
+The MLWGS facility was asbestos abated during its renovation.
+A facility containing no building material-incorporated ACM has no regulatory obligations per the Asbestos Hazard Emergency Response Act (AHERA) and the Asbestos School Hazard Abatement Reauthorization Act (ASHARA).